 MM: Social media has been increasingly useful for you.
 What about optimizing your functionalities during the pandemic?

 SW: The initial supply chain disaster that hit China and India, for example, didn’t affect us significantly because we plan our collections on a very short production cycle and most of our production is done in Turkey.
 We don’t produce massive quantities, so we don’t need to hedge or spread the risk elsewhere.

-Discover the top colors for Fall 2020
+Discover the top trends for womenswear in Europe this Winter 2020

 MM: In terms of growth strategy, how have you maintained social media engagement throughout the pandemic, or has the pandemic naturally benefitted your engagement?

 NB: We’re lucky in that we’re still a small brand, so we’re able to pivot and evolve as quickly as possible.
 Internally, we’ve recalibrated ourselves to be much more data-driven in an integrated way than we were just six months ago.
 We have regular touchpoints with all different parts of the business, so where there used to be silos, there aren’t any more.
 For example, we have the advantage of managing all of our production internally, so we can turn things around quickly versus other competitors who are used to much longer briefing cycles.
 Then from a content point of view, we spend a huge amount of time watching what’s happening on different social media platforms.
 As a digitally native brand, this has allowed us to respond to the signals we see quite quickly, and we’ve seen good engagement and response on the back of that.

 MM: You decide on products by closely following social media and looking at your data.
 What are your most successful markets today?